When I first visited Bled in 2014, it was on a quickie day trip from Slovenia’s capital city, Ljubljana.

 9. Explore the Alps

-One of the best things to do around Bled is actually to get out of town and explore some of the surrounding landscapes and natural scenery in the Julian Alps.
+One of the best things to do around Bled is actually to get out of town and explore some of the surrounding landscapes in the Julian Alps.
+We roamed the countryside during our Slovenia + Croatia road trip and were very impressed with Slovenia’s natural scenery.

 The nearby town of Bohinj is like a miniature Bled located inside the massive and beautiful Triglav National Park.
 The town is super cute and there are walking trails around the lake that make for a pleasant hike.
 Just beyond the town is the gondola to the Vogel winter ski resort.
 Even in the summer, it’s worth taking the gondola up the mountain… the views of Lake Bohinj from the top are gorgeous!